great-expectations/great_expectations/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_a_filesystem.md

 2. **Test that your configuration is correct by building the site.**

-    Use the following CLI command: ``great_expectations docs build --site-name local_site``.
+    Use the following <TechnicalTag relative="../" tag="cli" text="CLI" /> command: ``great_expectations docs build --site-name local_site``.
 If successful, the CLI will open your newly built Data Docs site and provide the path to the index page.

     ```bash
     > great_expectations docs build --site-name local_site